katzer/cordova-plugin-local-notifications/README.md

     date:       Date,    // This expects a date object
     message:    String,  // The message that is displayed
     title:      String,  // The title of the message
-    repeat:     String,  // Has the options of daily', 'weekly',''monthly','yearly')
+    repeat:     String,  // Has the options of 'hourly', 'daily', 'weekly', 'monthly', 'yearly'
     badge:      Number,  // Displays number badge to notification
     sound:      String,  // A sound to be played (iOS & Android)
     autoCancel: Boolean, // Setting this flag and the notification is automatically canceled when the user clicks it